-Audit & Supervisory Board meetings, dip has judged him to be suitable for the position of outside auditor and appointed him to the post.
-Dip believes that he can appropriately execute his duties as an outside auditor because of his expertise as a in corporate lawyer legal affairs and extensive knowledge in corporate governance.
+Board meetings, dip has

+judged him to be

+suitable for the position

+of outside auditor and

+appointed him to the

+post.
+Dip believes that

+he can appropriately

+execute his duties as an

+outside auditor because

+of his expertise as a

+lawyer in corporate

+legal affairs and

+extensive knowledge in

+corporate governance.